hanton/CopyIssue-Xcode-Plugin/README.md

 ## Makes Copy Xcode Issue Description Easily

-- The plugin is useful when you want to google those Xcode errors or warnings.
+- The plugin is useful when you want to google Xcode `error` or `warning`.

 If you use the standard "Copy"(command+c) to copy `error` or `warning` in the `Issue Navigator`, you will get "Issue Position + Issue Description" - `/Users/Hanton/GitHub/HTYCopyIssue/HTYCopyIssue/HTYCopyIssue.m:21:7: Use of undeclared identifier 'sharedPlugin'`.